daveRendon/DevCamp/HOL/dotnet/01-developer-environment/README.md

     ![image](./media/2016-10-14_18-00-54.png)

+---
-### Exersize 3: Start your VSTS trial subscription
+### Exercise 3: Start your VSTS trial subscription

 1. In your browser, go to `http://www.visualstudio.com/team-services`, and click on `sign in` in the upper right corner.
 This should take you to a screen that looks like this: